-At the end of the Fiscal 2021 - 2023 Performance Period, the Committee will review our financial results against the performance targets set at the beginning of the performance period.
-The Committee will consider whether there are any adjustments that should be made to account for unusual, non-recurring or extraordinary items.
+At the end of the fiscal 2022 - 2024 Performance Period, the Committee will review our financial results against the performance targets set at the beginning of the performance period.
+Subject to the predefined categories of acceptable adjustments, the Committee will consider whether there are any adjustments that should be made to account for unusual, non-recurring or extraordinary items.
 The Committee will then certify the level of achievement against the targets for payout of the awards.

-Determination of EPS Performance
+Determination of Adjusted EPS Performance

-Fiscal 2023 EPS will be calculated as a percentage of the EPS Target.
-The EPS target is 2020 EPS multiplied by the compound average annual growth rate in G7 GDP from 2021 - 2023, plus three percentage points.
+Fiscal adjusted 2024 EPS will be calculated as a percentage of the adjusted EPS target.
+The adjusted EPS target is determined by the operating plan presented to the Board.

-Free cash flow Cumulative free cash flow from fiscal 2021 - 2023 is calculated as a percentage of the free cash flow target.
-The free cash flow target is the sum of the yearly free cash flow targets from 2021 - 2023.
-Each yearly free cash flow target is the prior year target amount, beginning with adjusted fiscal 2020 free cash flow, multiplied by that year's annual growth rate in G7 GDP, plus three percentage points.
+Free cash flow

+Cumulative free cash flow from fiscal 2022 - 2024 is calculated as a percentage of the free cash flow target.
+The free cash flow target is determined by the operating plan presented to the Board.